Welcome to Low T Center – Greenwood Village!

 Timothy McCollum, PA-C

-T.J. received his Bachelor of Science in Biology from George Mason University.
-After graduation he worked on ski patrol as an emergency medical technician (EMT) in Colorado.
+Timothy (T.J.)
+McCollum received his Bachelor of Science in Biology from George Mason University.
+After graduation, he worked on ski patrol as an emergency medical technician (EMT) in Colorado.
 T.J. returned to earn his Bachelor of Science in Nursing from Troy State University and worked as a registered nurse in the emergency department at Children’s Hospital and St. Anthony’s, both in Denver.
-He then went on to earn his Master’s in Medical Science, and is a certified Physician Assistant.
-Over the years T.J.’s practice has entailed internal medicine, specializing in geriatrics and trauma care.
-He is married with two children and enjoys skiing, kayaking and other sports that require sunscreen.
+He went on to earn his Master’s in Medical Science, and is a certified Physician Assistant.
+T.J. has practiced internal medicine, specializing in geriatrics and trauma care, prior to joining the Low T Center team.

 - December 4, 2014I don’t know about you, but I always hated when someone started a conversation with the question, “Which do you want first – the good news or the bad news?”
 It always seemed that whichever choice I made, the joy or euphoria from the positive news was always torpedoed by whatever negative information the questioner ...